Skip to main content

 PFC is the only non-profit in Western New York that directly empowers beginning agriculture and farming entrepreneurs through access to rural farmland, farming and business education, technical assistance, markets, and the opportunity to farm for income, all while passing important farming and cultural traditions down to younger generations.
 PFC has both incubator farmers, those working to start their own small agricultural businesses, and community farmers, those growing collaboratively to provide food to meet intra-community fresh produce needs.
 The organization is home to the only incubator farm program west of Ithaca in New York State.

-“Farming at PFC has lots of benefits for me; enjoying exercise and time outside spent at the farm; earning money to support my family; getting more experience farming; and being able to teach my grandchildren about farming and our history in agriculture”
+“Farming at PFC has lots of benefits for me; enjoying exercise and time outside spent at the farm; earning money to support my family; getting more experience farming; and being able to teach my grandchildren about farming and our history in agriculture.”

 MageneyMgambo Farm